oklena/Live_Stream_Data_Analysis/README.md

 Random Forest is the final model with the best results.
 Let's look at the top 5 feature importances and predicted versus true data.

 ![image8](reports/figures/RF_5_feature_importances.png)

+The number of claims (ClaimNb) is a positive integer (0 included).
+Thus, this target can be modelled by a Poisson distribution.
+It is then assumed to be the number of discrete events occuring with a constant rate in a given time interval (Exposure, in units of years).
+Here we model the frequency y = ClaimNb / Exposure, which is still a (scaled) Poisson distribution, and use Exposure as sample_weight.

 ![image9](reports/figures/Random_Forest_performances_1.png)
 ![image10](reports/figures/Random_Forest_performances_2.png)